sbryngelson/academic-website-template/_pages/research.md

 <a href="https://www.youtube.com/watch?v=Q8iDcLTD9wQ" target="_blank">Humpback whales hunt</a> using bubbly regions (called bubble nets) and loud vocalizations.
 Specifically, they
 * Release air from their blowholes while swimming, spiraling downwards
-* Create a wall of bubbles that surrounds their prey
+* Surround their prey with a wall of bubbles
 * Vocalize from the exterior, trapping small fish in a wall of loud sound (~190dB!)
 * Swim up and through the interior, lunge feeding on the fish

-While fascinating, the acoustic mechanisms that enable this behavior are not understood.
+While fascinating, the acoustic mechanisms enabling this behavior are not understood.
 My ensemble-averaged bubbly flow model simulates the relevant acoustic phenomena, <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-JASA-20.pdf" target="_blank">advancing our interpretation of this behavior</a>.
 Similar outcomes are desirable for sensitive, implanted biomedical devices.
 </div>